halonsecurity/hsl-examples/services/cloudmark/README.md

 The following options are available in the **options** array.

-- host `string` - IP-address or hostname of the Vadesecure daemon. required
+- host `string` - IP-address or hostname of the Authority server. required
 - port `number` - TCP port.
-The default is 8083.
+The default is 80.
 - timeout `number` - Timeout in seconds.
 The default is 5 seconds.
+- max_message_size `number` - The max message size in bytes.
+The default is 5 MiB.

 ## ScanCMIP(options, ip)
 Scan an IP with Cloudmarks Authority server (using HTTP POST).
 This function should be used with the "per_message" cache.